asolin/aalto-data-science-hackathon/README.md

 ## Howto

 The web pages rendering the visualisations are under `site/`.
 The backend is built upon a set of static JSON files.

+## Example

+You can try out the site by pointing your browser to: [http://asolin.github.io/aalto-data-science-hackathon/](http://asolin.github.io/aalto-data-science-hackathon/).